 This attribute contains all the Silo controller types being tested or configured as visible from this storage node.
 Each silo controller type in the list is corresponding to the visible silo controllers defined.
-The values can be:
+The values can be: ACSLS SILO, DAS SILO, or 3494 SILO silo connection status (read/write, list of string, hidden)

-ACSLS\SILO, DAS\SILO, or 3494\SILO Example: silo controller types: ACSLS SILO;
+Example: silo controller types: ACSLS SILO;